Co-tenidone

 Co-tenidone (BAN) is a non-proprietary name used to denote a combination of atenolol and chlortalidone.
 Co-tenidone is used in the treatment of hypertension.
-The use of β-blockers in hypertension was downgraded in June 2006 in the United Kingdom to fourth-line because they perform less well than other drugs, and because atenolol, the most frequently used β-blocker, at usual doses carries an unacceptable risk of provoking type 2 diabetes.
+The use of β-blockers in hypertension was downgraded in June 2006 in the United Kingdom to fourth-line because they perform less well than other drugs, and because atenolol, the most frequently used β-blocker, carries an unacceptable risk of provoking type 2 diabetes at usual doses.

 Formulation

 Two strengths of co-tenidone are currently available in the UK: